MyKo101/Thesis/thesis.utf8.md

 -->

 Welcome to my Thesis.
 I've used R Markdown to create a gitbook style thesis, as well as a traditional pdf (following the UoM Thesis template).
-The html version can be found [here](https://michaelbarrowman.co.uk/thesis).
+The pdf version can be downloaded via the menu at the top.

 I sent an email with details of how you can log in to the [hypothes.is](https://hypothes.is/) system.
 This will let you add comments to the gitbook pages.
 This is actually a really useful tool and has the ability to add annotations to any webpage.
 Annotated text can be seen highlighted and to add your own, just highlight the text you want to comment on, and the annotate bubble pops up (try it now).
 Make sure you click Post to Public after writing the annotation and annotations can include Rich Text and Markdown.
 You can view Annotations by clicking the menu on the right and this will show all comments.